OOlashyn/oolashyn.github.io/_posts/2020-09-24-webapi-spreadsheet-example.md

 Some time ago, in my [previous post](https://www.dancingwithcrm.com/powerapps-portal-web-api-deep-dive/) about Web API I mentioned the example of its usage - creating Excel-like experience on the Portal.
 The time has come to show that example.
 In my code, I am using a third-party library called [jExcel](https://bossanova.uk/jexcel/v4/).
 Below you can find a video of how it looks like and sample code.
 The code may not reveal the best practices for jExcel library and provided only as a reference.

+{% capture importantText %}
-**IMPORTANT!** As the date of the article Web API is still in Preview and is not suitable for the production environment.
+As the date of the article Web API is still in Preview and is not suitable for the production environment.
+{% endcapture %}
+{% include important-block.html importantText=importantText %}

 {% include video.html webm="spreadsheet_example.webm" mp4="spreadsheet_example.mp4" %}